istio/istio.io/content/docs/concepts/security/index.md

 1. The above CSR process repeats periodically for certificate and key rotation.

-### Node Agent in Kubernetes (in development)
+### Node Agent in Kubernetes

-In the near future, Istio will use node agent in Kubernetes for certificate and key provision, as shown in the figure below.
+From 1.1, Istio will use node agent in Kubernetes for certificate and key provision, as shown in the figure below.
 Note that the identity provision flow for on-premises machines is the same so we only describe the Kubernetes scenario.

 {{< image width="80%" link="./node_agent.svg" caption="PKI with node agents in Kubernetes"  >}}